You are here

 Teaching for Artistic Behavior (TAB)

 Summer 2019 Institute at MassArt: July 7-13, 2019

 Spend a week in historic Boston with TAB educators to develop and expand understandings about choice-based pedagogy in Pre K-12 art programs.

-Studio Learning, this summer's focus, looks at studio practices in Pre K-12 TAB classroom.
+Making Artists, this summer's theme, emphasizes instruction for student-directed processes and studio practices in Pre K-12 TAB classrooms.